mattmuroya/mattmuroya.com/posts/an-introduction-to-markdown.md

 Lists can be either unordered (bulleted) or ordered (numbered).

-Define an unordered list by prefixing each line item with a `- hyphen`.
+Define an unordered list by prefixing each list item with a `- hyphen`.

-Define an ordered list by prefixing each line item with a `1. consecutive number and period`.
+Define an ordered list by prefixing each list item with a `1. number and period`.

 #### Markdown